Abdulla-Ali/transcoder/README.md

 use of it without viewing the internals.
 That could be users, or people calling on your classes and functions in their own code.

+### Prettier documentation

+To view the documentation in your browser, you have some options.
+The basic methods are: generate HTML versions of your documentation and store it to be viewed in your browser *or* use the built-in web server that `pydoc` contains to generate your documentation on the fly and point your browser at it.

+TODO: this bit

 ## Virtualenv

 Python is a very popular programming language.
 This means there are